Get paid to nap and how it actually works in 2026

-Imagine closing your eyes for a nap and waking up richer than before.
+Imagine closing your eyes for a short nap and waking up richer than before.
 Sounds like a dream job, right?
 While plenty of shady ads promise you can get paid to sleep, not all of them are scams.

-In fact, there are real companies and research programs that pay people to rest—if you know where to look and how to apply to these jobs.
+In fact, there are real companies and research programs that pay people to rest, if you know where to look and how to apply to these jobs.
 You should always do your own research on these weekend side hustles, as ads can be misleading.

 This guide breaks down how it works, who qualifies, how much you can actually earn, and safer alternatives if you don’t get selected.

-Taking naps can be rewarding for your sleep health.
-It can also be rewarding for your wallet.
-You can get paid to nap in various ways—testing sleep products, house sitting, or even participating in paid sleep studies.
 It can become one of the best ways to make money from home, whether that’s your home or someone else’s.

 If joining a full-on medical sleep study feels intimidating, sleep product testing might be a softer entry point.
-Companies constantly need feedback on how their products perform in real life—and that includes items you use while you sleep.
+Companies constantly need feedback on how their products perform in real life, and that includes items you use while you sleep.

 Payment varies from $100 to $3,000 depending on the length and depth of testing.
 It’s not guaranteed you’ll earn that amount of money for testing sleep-related products.
 However, it can be a significant addition to your finances.